6 gesundheitliche Vorteile des Schwimmens

 Who might benefit most from swimming?

-Zurück zum Inhalt"Swimming is a good way of strengthening your core muscles - chest, back, abdominal and pelvic muscles.
+Lee says that swimming is a good way of strengthening your core muscles - chest, back, abdominal and pelvic muscles.
 It can help tone the pelvic floor.
-Therefore, swimming can help people with back pain, disc problems, and arthritis, and be a good form of physiotherapy after surgery, including joint replacements.
+Therefore, swimming can help people with back pain, disc issues, and arthritis, and be a good form of physiotherapy after surgery, including joint replacements.
 A strong core helps with balance and stamina, can help keep someone mobile, and can help prevent falls.

-"Ageing is also linked to loss of muscle, but swimming can help to build this back up.
-Many people even in middle age have sarcopenia - a relative loss of muscle strength," Dr Lee adds.
+She adds: "Ageing is also linked to loss of muscle, but swimming can help to build this back up.
+Many people even in middle age have sarcopenia - a relative loss of muscle strength."

-Swimming has also been found to be beneficial for those with neurodegenerative conditions, such as multiple sclerosis, or after a spinal injury.
-It's also recommended for those who are pregnant, people with mental health conditions, and those with Alzheimer's disease3.
+Swimming has also been found to be beneficial for those with neurodegenerative conditions, wie Multiple Sklerose, or after a spinal injury.
+It's also recommended for those who are pregnant, people with mental health conditions, and those with Alzheimer's disease.

-Dr Lee explains that the benefit of swimming is for just about everyone of all ages and abilities, provided it is done safely, and you seek advice before venturing into the pool if you have concerns or have recently been diagnosed with a severe health condition.
+Lee explains that the benefit of swimming is for just about everyone of all ages and abilities, provided it is done safely, and you seek advice before venturing into the pool if you have concerns, or have recently been diagnosed with a severe health condition.

 Gesundes Leben